Hancher, UI Libraries receive grants, Raghavan selected for Fulbright

 The University of Iowa’s Hancher has received a $30,000 grant from the National Endowment for the Arts to support two major projects during the 2014-15 Hancher season.

 The funds will be used to support two extended residencies and performances, both investigating issues of war.
-Healing Wars, created by legendary choreographer Liz Lerman and featuring actor Bill Pullman, will consider how individuals and societies recover from the damage of war.
+Healing Wars, created by legendary choreographer Liz Lerman, will consider how individuals and societies recover from the damage of war.
 The performance will be the culminating event of a campus-wide collaboration that will engage students from a variety of disciplines.

 The Kronos Quartet will return to Iowa City to present Beyond Zero: 1914–1918.
 The work was composed by Alexsandra Vrebalov with a film by Bill Morrison—commemorating the centennial of the outbreak of World War I. The program will also include a new work by Mary Kouyoumdjian, co-commissioned by Hancher as part of the quartet’s Under 30 Project.
 In conjunction with the concert, the Combat Paper Project will be in Iowa City.
 The paper-making project allows veterans to use their uniforms worn in service to create works of art.